FAQ's

 Q. Which cable model(s) should I get?

-Q. What AWG/size are your power cables, and how does that compare to others?
+Q. What AWG/size are your cables, and how does that compare to others?

 A. This seems like it should be pretty straight-forward, doesn't it?
-As for the the first part of the question, I state my power cables as being 4.5 AWG ('The 5'), and 6.5 AWG (‘The Point One') respectively.
+As for the the first part of the question, I state my power cables as being 4.5 AWG ('The 5'), and 6.5 AWG (The Point One') respectively, and the speaker cables as 6 AWG.
 Now for the ulcer-inducing second part - there are no set rules for how AWG is stated.
 As such, here's some of what you'll see in the industry:

-- Some companies call it the total AWG of all the wire in the cable.
-This is a very common practice because it sounds impressive, but it's useless information; It's like a car company telling you the combined horsepower of all their models.
+- Some companies call it the total AWG of all the wire/conductors in the cable.
+This is common because it makes the cable look more substantial, but it's useless information; it's like a car company telling you the combined horsepower of all their models.

-- Others state what each run of wire is, but they leave out their function (how many are being used for what); So now the car company is giving you individual horsepower ratings... but no corresponding models.
+- Others state what each run of wire is, but they leave out their function (how many are being used for what); in other words, the car company lists individual horsepower... but no corresponding models.

-Q. If the wiring in my house is 14 AWG & 12 AWG (most common), what is the benefit of a larger AWG power cord?
+Q. If my house wiring is 14 AWG & 12 AWG (most common sizes), what is the benefit of a larger AWG power cord?

 A. This question is simply a polite rephrasing of comments from the "last bit of wire can't/won't make a difference" crowd, although many in said crowd will refuse to acknowledge this answer.
-The name of the game is minimizing loss from "Point A" to "Point B", IE. Whatever the voltage/signal is at Point A, the goal is to transfer it to Point B as efficiently as possible.
-Additionally, as mentioned in The Backstory section, larger AWG equals increased conductivity and lower resistance, and that's why I make (and think you should own) larger AWG power cables.
+The name of the game is minimizing loss from "Point A" (outlet) to "Point B" (gear), IE. Whatever the voltage/signal is at Point A, the goal is to transfer it to Point B as efficiently as possible.
+I am happy to do a "deep dive" if you want to contact me directly, but to keep it simple for now, a larger AWG cable reduces loss by increasing conductivity and lowering resistance.

 If you don't like that answer, here's the tongue-in-cheek, Science schmience, full-on wise-a_s answer: